In this section, you will find information about our school’s curriculum, including:

 - Year 6 Maths (All terms)

-In English, children in Key Stage 1 learn Phonics through the 'Monster Phonics 'scheme.
+In English, children in EYFS and Key Stage 1 learn Phonics through the 'Monster Phonics 'scheme.
 This is matched closely to the letters and sounds programme by the DFE.
 This may continue in to Key Stage 2 for some children where appropriate.
 For English lessons, the children are taught the following.
 Please click on the link below:

 The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
 Children in the EYFS are taught from the EYFS statutory framework.
 Click the link below to see this document:

 Classes provide a curriculum web every term.
 Each web contains information on the learning taking place in each subject / Area of Learning.
 Learning is centred and planned around children’s interests and needs as well as pupil voice.
 We have also planned our curriculum around 'topical themes' that match both the national curriculum as well as pupil voice.
 Our topical work is linked to as many subjects across the curriculum so that we immerse children in their learning experiences.
 To see these curriculum webs, please click the links below: